SoftwareAG/hello-dbp/assets/Readme.md

+## Software AG Digital Business Platform
+- The base environment for Hello DBP is 10.1 GA, labeled _2017 October (Apama and webMethods 10.1, Terracotta 4.3/DB 10.1, Adabas, Natural)._
+- Be sure to use Software AG Update Manager to install the latest fixes.

 ## Common Utilities
 - _Software AG makes no warrantees for third party software and mentioning them here does not constitute an endorsement._
 - Link to [Air Server Software](http://www.airserver.com/), for mirroring an iPhone screen onto a Windows or Mac desktop.
 A free trial is available.